sukhrobfullstackdev/dz_home_task/README.md

 Pagination: Large datasets are paginated for better navigation.

+Static Generation with ISR: The first 5 pages are statically generated at build time, while additional pages are generated on-demand using Incremental Static Regeneration (ISR).

+Lazy Loading for Images: Implemented lazy loading so that images only load when they come into the viewport, improving performance..

+Grid System: Utilized a grid layout to efficiently display artwork cards.

 Artwork Details: Each artwork has a dedicated page with detailed information.

 Optimized Performance: Image optimization and efficient API fetching.